Guardians vs. Astros Player Props Betting Odds

-Jose Ramirez and Alex Bregman are among the players with prop bets available when the Cleveland Guardians and the Houston Astros meet at Progressive Field on Saturday (at 6:10 PM ET).
+Jose Ramirez and Alex Bregman are among the players with prop bets available when the Cleveland Guardians and the Houston Astros square off at Progressive Field on Sunday (at 12:40 PM ET).

 Bet on this matchup or its props with BetMGM!